-‘Captain Marvel’ Spoilers: The Huge Post Credits Scene And What You Need To Know About It
+‘Captain Marvel’ Spoilers: The Huge Post-Credits Scene And What You Need To Know About It

 At the end of Avengers: Infinity War, Nick Fury was able to hit the button on his pager before he disappeared thanks to the snap of Thanos.
 As it fell to the ground, fans were able to see that the distress signal he sent out was to Captain Marvel.

 The mid-credits scene for Captain Marvel heads to Avengers’ headquarters where Bruce Banner, Captain America, and Black Widow are seeing who still remains after the snap.
-The new breaks through and announces that Fury’s distress pager for Captain Marvel has gone dead.
+The news breaks through and announces that Fury’s distress pager for Captain Marvel has gone dead.

 What makes this so bad is that it was powered by a source that was supposed to never die.